-Guiding families through uncontested and contested divorces with clarity, compassion, and personal attention.
-You work directly with Matthew Eisert.
+Guiding families through both uncontested and contested divorces in Oklahoma with clarity, compassion, and personal attention.
+As your dedicated family law attorney, you will work directly with Matthew Eisert throughout the divorce process.

 The Divorce Process in Oklahoma

-Filing for divorce in Oklahoma City can feel overwhelming, but knowing the steps helps you prepare.
-Most uncontested divorces (where you and your spouse agree) are finalized in 60–90 days.
-Contested cases, where disputes arise over assets or custody, can take 6–12 months.
+Filing for divorce in Oklahoma City can feel overwhelming, but understanding the divorce process in Oklahoma helps you prepare.
+Most uncontested divorces, where you and your spouse agree on all terms, are finalized in 60–90 days.
+However, contested divorces, where disputes arise over assets or custody, can take significantly longer, often stretching to 6–12 months.

 Key Steps:

-Filing the Petition: We file your divorce petition with the Tulsa or Oklahoma County District Court.
+Filing the Petition: Your Oklahoma divorce attorney will file your divorce petition with the Tulsa or Oklahoma County District Court.

-Service of Process: Your spouse is officially notified.
+Service of Process: Your spouse is officially notified of the divorce.

-Temporary Orders: If needed, we request temporary orders for custody, support, or use of the home.
+Temporary Orders: If necessary, a family law attorney can request temporary orders for custody, support, or use of the home during the divorce process.

-Discovery & Negotiation: We gather financial records and negotiate a settlement.
+Discovery & Negotiation: We gather financial records and negotiate a fair settlement, especially important in contested divorces.

-Final Decree: The judge signs your final divorce decree.
+Final Decree: The judge signs your final divorce decree, concluding the divorce process.

 Uncontested vs. Contested Divorce

-* Uncontested: You and your spouse agree on all issues (division of property, debt, no children or agreed custody).
-This is the fastest and most affordable path.
+* Uncontested: You and your spouse agree on all issues, such as division of property, debts, and custody arrangements.
+This is the quickest and most affordable path to dissolution.

-* Contested: Disagreements exist on major issues.
-We handle aggressive negotiation, mediation, and, if necessary, trial representation to protect your rights.
+* Contested: Significant disagreements exist, which require the skill of a family law attorney for aggressive negotiation, mediation, and, if necessary, trial representation to protect your rights.

 Frequently Asked Questions